geedub997/dcp-documentation/documentation/terminology.md

 **Sequence Number:** Each mutation that occurs on a vBucket is assigned a number, which strictly increases as events are assigned numbers (there is no harm in skipping numbers, but they must increase), that can be used to order that event against other mutations within the same VBucket.
 This does not give a cluster-wide ordering of events, but it does enable processes watching events on a vBucket to resume where they left off after a disconnect.

 **Snapshot:** A set of unique ordered keys that is sent by a DCP Stream.
-When a full snapshot is received the Consumer is guarenteed to have a consistent view of the database up to the last sequence number recieved in the snapshot.
+When a full snapshot is received the Consumer is guaranteed to have a consistent view of the database up to the last sequence number recieved in the snapshot.

-**VBucket:** A computed subset of all possible keys in Couchbase (eg. shard or parition).
+**VBucket:** A computed subset of all possible keys in Couchbase (eg. shard or partition).

 **VBucket UUID:** A randomly generated number which is used to denote a history branch.